authhero/auth/README.md

 # Cloudworker auth

-This is a work in progress and not yet ready for even testing.
+This is a work in progress and not yet ready for testing.

 The plan is to make an oauth2 compatible auth solution with support for the following login methods: